-CMAT is a national level computer based test conducted by AICTE for admissions into all management programs in all AICTE approved B-Schools.
+CMAT is a national level computer based test conducted by NTA for admissions into all management programs in all AICTE approved B-Schools.
 The paper consists of Quantitative Aptitude, Logical Ability, Language Comprehension and General Awareness sections.
 The first CMAT was conducted in 2012.
 The next step in the admission process is the Group Discussion and Personal Interview round, which varies from institute to institute.

 Group Discussion or GD, is used by an organization (company, institute, business school etc.) to gauge whether a candidate has certain personality traits desired by them like communication skills, leadership, teamwork etc.

 Group Discussions in various CMAT colleges is based on a current or general topic.
 In Goa Institute of Management, Goa and few other CMAT institutes, the same topic is given for Essay Writing as well as Group Discussion.
 The topics range from general topics like Facebook - A curse to personal space to current topics related to the Indian Economy.

 The average duration of a Group Discussion is 10-15 minutes.
 There are about 15 students in each group and there are 2 panelists.
 As discussed above, there are many parameters on which students are evaluated.
 You should not be too aggressive or argumentative in a GD.
 You must demonstrate various skills like knowledge, good communication skills, teamwork, etc. in order to clear this round.

 Generally, the next round in some colleges, in addition to the Group Discussion round is the Essay Writing round.
 In this round, candidates are given a topic on which they have to write an essay in about 15 minutes.
 An essay is a reflection of one's personality.
 It checks the written communication skills, knowledge level and logical thinking ability of the candidate.
 An essay can be deemed as a good essay only if it has good content, organization and presentation.
 Make sure your essay has a proper structure.
 This means that the essay should have an introduction, body and a conclusion.